hydro-project/hydroplane/docs/quickstart.rst

     # (uses the checked-in `basic-config.yml` config file by default)
     bin/hydroplane

-    # In a separate terminal:
+    # In a separate terminal, from the root of the hydroplane repo, list processes.
+    # This should print '[]', since no processes are running at first.
     bin/hpctl list

-    # This should print '[]', since no processes are running at first.
+    # Let's start a simple example process
     bin/hpctl start examples/nginx.yml

     # Load localhost:8080 in a browser; you should see an nginx "hello world" page